nparyab/COVID-19-SKorea-Insights/README.md

 <h2>Modeling</h2>

 Here, we want to make prediction on the number of deceased cases, using the collected data on date, number of COVID-19 tests, confirmed cases, negative cases, and recoveries.
 For this, we fit a linear regression model on the training data and will predict the number of deceased cases in test data.
-You may find the
+By splitting 86 datapoints into 70 percent training data and 30 percent test data, and random state equal 42, the model could predict the test data with Rsquared=0.99 and mean squared error=2.59.
+Higher volume of dataset will be definitely helpful to better fit the model.

 </body>